What is Container Gardening?

-You can use a variety of growing media in your container, but you want to shy away from using soil from your garden, which is generally too heavy for a container, doesn't drain well, and can bring in unwanted garden weeds, insects and soil diseases.
-A mix of 2/3 organic Espoma Potting Soil and 1/3 Lobster Compost is an excellent choice, as it provides a light density for proper drainage and root growth, and affords built-in nutrients and fertilization.
-It is best not to use gravel, rocks or other inert material at the bottom of the container, which can restrict root growth, interfere with proper drainage and clog drainage holes.
+A large variety of plants and flowers will grow in your container, but don't use soil directly from the ground.
+Regular soil is generally too heavy for a container, it doesn't drain well, and it can bring unwanted garden weeds, insects and soil diseases to your plants.
+Instead, use a fresh mix of 2/3 organic Espoma Potting Soil and 1/3 Lobster Compost.
+This provides a light density for proper drainage and root growth and gives built-in nutrients and fertilization.
+It's also a best practice NOT to use gravel, rocks or other inert material at the bottom of the container because it restricts root growth and clogs drainage holes.

-By spending a few minutes preparing your container, choosing and planting seedlings, or seeds, and watering and fetiliizing, you can have your own "farm" to table experience from the early spring to late fall!
-This rewarding and easy way of gardening has growing options as varied as the wide number of veggies and herbs available, and is limited only by your space and imagination.
+Spend a few minutes preparing your container, choose your plantings carefully, and water and fertilize properly to have your own "farm to table" experience from early Spring to late Fall!
+Container Gardening is a rewarding and easy way to grow the wide number of veggies and herbs available.
+It is limited only by your space and imagination.
 Happy Gardening!

 McArdle's has a vast selection of containers, plants, soil and an eager staff to help you create the container garden of your dreams — or let us do it for you, with delivery!